Torreya taxifolia: Seeds produced from official plantings

 Any botanical garden with a greenhouse may be suitable for rooting wild-cut branchlets.
 Only those in compatible climates, however, can advance into a large-scale genetic safeguarding project when the specimens need to be moved outdoors.
 Atlanta Botanical Garden was well positioned to maintain outdoors hundreds of potted plants (and a score of outplanted individuals), first in its main campus in Atlanta (200 miles north of the species' native range) and subsequently in an ancillary facility for rare plants 40 miles farther north.
 The sequence of photos below show their progress in safeguarding Torreya taxifolia 16 years after branchlets were harvested in the wild.

 When the original branchlets that had been cut and rooted in 1991 reached an age in which seed production ensued, safeguarding decisions became more problematic — and potentially controversial.
 This is because Torreya seeds are recalcitrant; they cannot be stored in the usual ways.
 They cannot be dried, they cannot be frozen, they cannot be freeze-dried.
-They can be stored in a refrigerator for a few years, especially because the species requires cold "stratification."
+They can be stored in a refrigerator for a few years, especially because the species requires cold stratification.
 But the embryos will die if they are not eventually placed into soil and seasonal warmth that will induce germination.

-This storage problem led to the development of a system for "cryogenic storage of T. taxifolia cultures and subsequent plant regeneration," based on extraction of embryos from seeds followed by "somatic embryogenesis."
+This storage problem led to the development of a system for "cryogenic storage of T. taxifolia cultures and subsequent plant regeneration," based on extraction of embryos from seeds followed by somatic embryogenesis.
 As of October 2011, "about 25 embryogenic cultures from five mother trees were placed into liquid nitrogen for long-term storage and confirmed to survive after retrieval from liquid nitrogen."

-That whole seeds of Torreya taxifolia could not be kept alive in any form of long-term storage meant that the only viable method for safe-guarding Torreya taxifolia rested in keeping a large population of genetically diverse shrubs and trees alive, and in more than one location.
+That whole seeds of Torreya taxifolia could not be kept alive in any form of long-term storage meant that the only viable method for safeguarding Torreya taxifolia rested in keeping a large population of genetically diverse shrubs and trees alive, and in more than one location.